aiidateam/aiida-core/docs/source/working_with_aiida/groups.rst

     From python interface::

-      In [3]: from aiida.orm.data.parameter import ParameterData
+      In [3]: from aiida.orm.node.data.parameter import ParameterData

       In [4]: p = ParameterData().store()